vsunjeev93/Optimal-Control/README.md

 A finite difference discretization is done in the spatial domain.
 The resulting discretized ordinary differential equations are stiff and require stiff solvers.
 One such solver is ode15s in MATLAB

 About the model:-
 The model consists of 3 semi-linear PDE.
-They consist of mass fluid phase temeprature and wall temperature conservation equations in one dimensional equations.
+They consist of one dimensional mass, fluid phase temeprature and wall temperature conservation equations.